-No need to be confused, just follow these recommendations
+No need to be confused about business software, just follow these recommendations

 There’s a new bookkeeping, productivity, marketing, CRM, workflow management, project management, event management, communication, note taking, SEO, inventory management, social media management, or doodling software application that promises to transform our lives as business owners every week.